Make it your 'Happy Place'!

 When you plan the set up of your quilting room or studio take into account both comfort and ambiance.

-Your space should be comfortable so that you can quilt for extended periods of time without strain or fatigue—that's body, eye and/or brain.
+Your room should be comfortable so that you can quilt for extended periods of time without strain or fatigue—that's body, eye and brain.

 Ambiance, well that means something different to everyone.

 Sometimes it's the little knickknacks that remind us of time spent with our quilting buddies.
 Maybe it's the perfect candle scent for a long, restful day of piecing.

 Or maybe it's that bag of Dove Dark Chocolate hidden in the back of a drawer.
 (I'll never tell!)